rupeshtiwari/coding-examples-dynamicprogramming/index.md

 - If question is asking can person arrive or **is it possible** (YES/NO) to arrive to the given position.
 Then in DP you store Boolean value to indicate yes or no at given position. `DP[i] = true|false`
 - If question is asking to maximize the possibility to the given position.
 Then in DP you store maximum value at any position. `DP[i] = maximumValue at position i.`

+## Tips to remember while approaching DP

+At any position think 🤔 what is important so far.
+- Is the number of jumps
+- May be last jump is important because you are forbidden to make 2 consecutive jumps.

+## Dynamic Programming Problems

 ### Example of DP: You are climbing a staircase.
 It takes N steps to reach to the top.
 How many distinct ways a person can arrive to the top?
 Each time you can either climb 1 or 2 steps

 ![](https://i.imgur.com/lPId0Tg.png)